Matt Rempe: Professional

 On February 22, in Rempe's third NHL game, he received a match penalty 13 seconds into his first shift for an illegal hit to the head of New Jersey Devils forward Nathan Bastian.
 Rempe scored his first NHL goal the following game in a 2–1 win over the Philadelphia Flyers.
 In his fifth NHL game, he recorded his first NHL assist and had his fourth fight.
 On March 11, Rempe received the second match penalty of his ten-game career for elbowing Devils' defenceman Jonas Siegenthaler, who was injured on the play.
 Following a league hearing, Rempe was suspended for four games.
 Rempe had five fights in his first seven games, but then only one more fight the rest of the season.
 On April 21, he scored a goal in his first NHL playoff game against the Washington Capitals, making him the tenth Rangers rookie to do so since Matt Gilroy accomplished the feat in 2011.

 During the 2024–25 season for the Rangers, Rempe was ejected for the fourth time in his career on December 20 with only 22 games played in the NHL.
 The ejection came as a result of a hit from behind on Dallas Stars defenseman Miro Heiskanen that drove Heiskanen's face and head into the glass.
 Rempe received a five-minute major penalty for elbowing on the play along with the game misconduct.
 After a supplementary discipline hearing on December 22, the league suspended Rempe for eight games, the longest such suspension it had imposed since 2018.

 Rempe's frequency for fighting other players has led many in the media to label him an enforcer, despite enforcers no longer being common in the NHL.

 Rempe was involved in a controversial incident during a game against the Nashville Predators on March 2, 2025, where he delivered a high elbow to defenseman Nick Blankenburg.
 This led to a fight with Andreas Englund.
 Despite his prior suspensions for similar offenses, the NHL Department of Player Safety reviewed the play and decided not to impose additional discipline.
 Rangers head coach Peter Laviolette commented on the incident, acknowledging Rempe's physical style of play but emphasizing the "need to stay within the rules."

 On June 18, 2025, the Associated Press reported Rempe signed a two-year, $1.95 million contract extension with the Rangers.
+Rempe missed most of the 2025-26 season after breaking his thumb in a fight with Ryan Reaves of the San Jose Sharks on 23 October 2025.
+He missed about 2 months after the injury, and then did return to the Rangers' lineup for 12 games before shutting down because the lingering impact of the injury reduced his effectiveness.

+Personal life

+Rempe has two older twin sisters, Alley and Stephanie, who both played ice hockey for Brown University.
+His father, Ron, passed away in 2018.